fbessez/Tinder/Tinder API Documentation.md

 Tinder API Documentation -- 2017

-First off, I want to give a shoutout to @rtt who initially posted the Tinder API Documentation that I found most of these endpoints on
+First off, I want to give a shoutout to <a href='https://gist.github.com/rtt/10403467#file-tinder-api-documentation-md'>@rtt</a> who initially posted the Tinder API Documentation that I found most of these endpoints on

 **Note: This was written in February 2017.
 API might be outdated.**